egarrett22/QMEE/README.md

   the ggplot scatter plot was just to see if the group_by condition would work on a scatter plot, this is not a graph you would want to report in a paper.
 However i do find visualizing the data points like this give you some initial sense of data range/variability before continuing with more in depth analysis, i believe this would fall under a diagnostic type plot where we are looking for general trends in the data.

   the bar graph is a good way of showing the generalized trends in mean % change in heart rates across the breathing conditions.
 It would be even better if standard deviation error bars were added but I couldnt figure out how to make that work.
 I believe this, along with the new plot, the box plot, follow the cleveland hierarchy where data are compared along a "common scale", the Y axis.

+JD: I did not like the bar plot; lots of ink and little information.
+I thought the points plot was better.
+You could also think about putting the points onto a boxplot.

   the boxplot i believe follows what were were told in class about visulaizing "medium" amounts of data, there arent too many pointsas to overfill the box plot(not thousands, but more than 100) , but not too few to make a scatter plot

+JD: The color legends are wasted information.
+You might want them later if it's a better way to describe conditions, but I kind of think you won't.

 A question: One thing I would have liked to of had on these plots but could not figure out how to print or add was a legend of what each condition number meant.
 Do either of you have nay guidance on this issue?

+JD: This relates to my question.
+It will be easier once I understand how the levels relate to each other.
+But a good start in general could be just to replace the conditions with good names.
+You can also think about trying BB's coord_flip trick to get conditions on the y axis and make it easier to associate readable text with them.